tatyanalaugh/NLP-ODS-Project/docs/README.md

 This project investigates the detection of **drug-related messages** in chatbot conversation logs using both traditional NLP techniques and modern Large Language Models (LLMs).

-The project was completed as part of the **Open Data Science (ODS) NLP course** and explores different approaches to binary text classification, including:
+The project explores different approaches to binary text classification, including:

 - a rule-based keyword matching baseline;
 - instruction-tuned open-source LLMs;